Facebook Ads Vs Google Ads : Which Platform Is Better For Small Business

 2. Brand recognition

 The above discussion leads us to another question “Is your brand recognized?”
-There is no point in choosing Google Adwords if the brand is not in knowledge of people and the company is aiming to only increase sales as people searching on Google Adwords will get plenty of other recognized brands with similar product/services as yours.
-Similarly, choosing Facebook Ads for a well recognized business is also pointless as the company should be using Google Adwords for increasing sales and taking leads.
+There is no point in choosing Google Ads if the brand is not in knowledge of people and the company is aiming to only increase sales as people searching on Google Ads will get plenty of other recognized brands with similar product/services as yours.
+Similarly, choosing Facebook Ads for a well recognized business is also pointless as the company should be using Google Ads for increasing sales and taking leads.

 3. Targeted population